ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 });
 const docs = await loader.load();
 ```
+The [DirectoryLoader](https://js.langchain.com/docs/api/document_loaders_fs_directory/classes/DirectoryLoader) is a class that allows you to load all documents in a directory.
+It takes two arguments: the `directory` path and a map of file extensions to loader factories.
+Each file in the `directory` will be passed to the matching loader, and the resulting documents will be concatenated together.

 Next, we set up variables for the `question`, the Pinecone `indexName`, and the `vectorDimension`.
 Adjusting the vector dimension can impact the accuracy and performance of the search, so it's important to choose an adequate dimension based on your specific use case and data.